Syllabus for Chemical Energy Storage

 Energy Technology A1N,

-120 credits in chemistry and physics, of which at least 20 credits chemistry, including Materials Chemistry, 10 credits.
+120 credits in chemistry and physics, of which at least 20 credits chemistry, including Materials Chemistry 10 credits, or Introduction to Materials Engineering.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 Fundamental aspects related to energy storage and conversion, with focus on lithium ion batteries, supercapacitors, and fuel cells.
 Safety aspects, choise of materials, and experimental methods for evaluation and comparison of lithium ion batteries, supercapacitors, and fuel cells.
 Scientific and technical factors influencing electrochemical energy storage and conversion.
 Anode and cathode materials.
 Electrolyte aspects.
 Laboratory practical including for example analysis of charge- and discharge curves, polarisation, and impedance spectroscopy.

 Lectures, in-depth discussions in a seminar format (mandatory), laboratory practical (mandatory).

 Written exam at the end of the course (3 credits), seminars and laboratory practical (2 credits).
 All components of the course must be passed in order to receive a final grade.
 The final grade corresponds to an overall evaluation of the written exam and as well as the seminars and the laboratory practical.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.

 - Latest syllabus (applies from Autumn 2023, version 2)

 - Previous syllabus (applies from Autumn 2023, version 1)